Public sector capability

-The two MCR Framework capability components are an organisational and an individual component.
-These components demonstrate how the framework is intended to be applied, the areas and levels of capability and, ideas for initiatives to increase capability.
+The two MCR framework capability components are an individual and an organisational component.
+These components demonstrate how the framework is intended to be applied, the areas and levels of capability, and ideas for initiatives to increase capability.

 Individual capability component

-Details 6 focus areas and 5 specialist competencies to support public servants to develop their Māori Crown relations capability.
+Details six focus areas and five specialist competencies to support public servants to develop their Māori Crown relations capability.